 19 a false witness who breathes out lies,

 and one who sows discord among brothers.

 Other than shedding innocent blood and feet that make haste to run to evil, this list of things that God “hates” deals with settled dispositions of the heart rather than actions.
 In other words, things one might do while still maintaining the veneer of righteousness and respectability.
 Of these, Matthew Henry wrote, “These things which God hates, we must hate in ourselves; it is nothing to hate them in others.”
 Let us examine our hearts, purge them of evil that lurks there in our hateful, damaging words and attitudes toward God and our fellow men, and hasten to the foot of the Cross.
 There we will find His grace and mercy.
-“What a wretched man I am!
+As the Apostle Paul wrote in Romans 7:24, 25: “What a wretched man I am!
 Who will rescue me from this body that is subject to death?
 Thanks be to God, who delivers me through Jesus Christ our Lord!”
-(Romans 7:24, 25)

 Larry Alex Taunton is a freelance columnist contributing to The Daily Wire, USA Today, Fox News, First Things, The Atlantic, The New York Post, CNN, Daily Caller, and The American Spectator.
 He is also the author of The Gospel Coalition Book of the Year The Faith of Christopher Hitchens, The Grace Effect, and Around the World in (More Than) 80 Days: Discovering What Makes America Great and Why We Must Fight to Save It.
 You can subscribe to his podcast at larryalextaunton.com and find him on Twitter @larrytaunton.